Two Sample Testing in High Dimension via Maximum Mean Discrepancy: Numerical Experiments

 \subsection{Empirical Size}

 Under the significance level $\alpha = 0.05$, we reject the null hypothesis if $T_{n,m,p}^k > \Phi(1-\alpha)$.
 As a comparison, we also consider the permutation test based on the sample MMD studied in \cite{zhu2021interpoint}.
-For our test statistic, we consider the three kernels introduced in Example \ref{Ex:Hist-R1}, while for the permutation test, we additionally consider the $L_1$-norm $k_{L_1}(x,y) = |x-y|_1$, which is advocated in \cite{zhu2021interpoint}. { In this section, we consider a simulated example that mimics Example 4.1 in \cite{zhu2021interpoint}, and an additional example which is included in Appendix \ref{Simu:size}. }
+For our test statistic, we consider the three kernels introduced in Example \ref{Ex:Hist-R1}, while for the permutation test, we additionally consider the $L_1$-norm $k_{L_1}(x,y) = |x-y|_1$, which is advocated in \cite{zhu2021interpoint}.